 The best deals from Amazon's Cyber Monday sale

-Black Friday 2021 is official over.
-And Cyber Monday 2021 has officially begun.

 Of course, Amazon and other major retailers have been offering holiday deals all season long -- Amazon, in particular, kicked off its holiday sale back in late October.
-But that doesn't mean all the best deals have come and gone.
+But that doesn't mean all the best deals are gone yet.
 Just the opposite, in fact: Some of the best deals of the season are available at Amazon right now.

-You can find deep discounts on Alexa-ready Amazon devices, kitchen appliances, Chromebooks, 4K televisions, streaming devices, the hottest toys of 2021 and more.
+In fact, you can still find deep discounts on Alexa-ready Amazon devices, kitchen appliances, Chromebooks, 4K televisions, streaming devices, the hottest toys of 2021 and more.
 Even Amazon gift cards are on sale.

 We've compiled some of our favorite highlights from Amazon's big sale -- both Cyber Monday specials and Black Friday holdovers -- below.
 But if you want to skip straight to the deals, tap the button below and shop Amazon's Cyber Monday deals immediately.